Edz1984/Edz1984/README.md

 ## Projects

-### SALES ANALYSIS END-TO-END DASHBOARD – Personal Project (April 2020)
-- Designed and implemented complex SQL queries using SSMS to retrieve and aggregate data from multiple tables for detailed business insights and reporting.
-- Imported SQL table data into Excel, using Pivot Tables and charts for analysis on objective KPIs and dashboard design.
-- Published an advanced executive technical analysis on essential KPIs using Tableau, focusing on region, top sales rep, and branches.

 ### FINANCE PERFORMANCE DASHBOARD – Personal Project (February 2024)
 - Created a Power BI dashboard to help clients compare previous YTD and current YTD performance.
 - Transformed and processed data using DAX and Excel to ensure data completeness and validity.